Genomes vs. GenNNNes: The Difference between Contigs and Scaffolds in Genome Assemblies

 Scaffolding PacBio assemblies for chromosome-scale genome representations

 For even longer-range genomic connectivity, e.g. to bridge the largest segmental duplications and repeat regions, researchers can go a step further by adding scaffolding information to a PacBio assembly, often resulting in telomere-to-telomere, chromosome-scale genome representations.
 Several methods have been demonstrated to work very well for this purpose, including optical mapping and crosslinking approaches.
-Check out examples of maize and human genome sequencing to see how chromosome-level scaffolding enables more comprehensive insights.
+Check out examples of barn swallow, insects, and human genome sequencing to see how chromosome-level scaffolding enables more comprehensive insights.

 There are numerous large international initiatives using PacBio long-read sequencing to produce high-quality, phased, chromosome-level genome assemblies of many organisms: